Stand Firm, Lead Bold

 In moments of pressure and cultural shifts, leaders often question how to remain true to their core values.
 Drawing inspiration from 1 Corinthians 16:13, this content provides a blueprint for resilient, value-driven leadership.
 It challenges leaders to guard their inner convictions and stand firm, creating a culture where integrity and truth take precedence over fleeting trends or pressures.

 Next, Paul says, "Stand firm in the faith."
-This isn't about being stubborn.
-It's about being anchored.
-Think about a tree during a storm.
-The branches bend.
-The leaves may fly.
-But what keeps it from falling is what's beneath the surface.
+This isn't about being rigid.
+It's about having an anchor.
+Like a tree in a storm: the branches bend, the leaves fly, but the roots hold firm.

 What are your roots gripping onto?